By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 -

-is an interface of actions that can be undone/redone in Mod Manager, stored in theAction
+DoableActionis an interface of actions that can be undone/redone in Mod Manager, stored in theActionpackage. -

 Actual implementations of